Gluesticks Blog

 cooling rack with chocolate cookies

-I use my stand mixer for making cookies, but a hand mixer or Danish dough whisk works as well.
+I use my stand mixer for making cookies, but an electric hand mixer or Danish dough whisk works as well.

 Combine melted butter and cocoa powder in a large bowl and mix.
 Add sugars and mix until smooth.
-Add eggs, milk and vanilla.
+Add eggs and vanilla.
 Add dry ingredients.

 Allow dough to chill in the refrigerator for about an hour.
 The melted butter makes for a chewy chocolate cookie, but if you bake the cookies right away they will spread and be very thin, so take the extra time to chill.
 You want a nice sturdy cookie to hold the frosting and glaze.